 Please call our prevention line at 503-615-0770 to be screened for eligibility on Friday March 8th 9:00 am

-Emergency rent assistance is available to income-eligible Washington County residents who are past due on their rent.
+Emergency rent assistance is available to Washington County residents who meet ALL of the following criteria:

-- When you request a screening for rent assistance by phone, please be prepared to give us names, dates of birth, social security numbers for everyone in the household, an estimated monthly GROSS income amount the household has received in the past 12 months or the past 30 days, and be prepared to provide/upload a copy of your current nonpayment of rent notice from your landlord.
+- When you request a screening for rent assistance by phone, please be prepared to give us full names, dates of birth, social security numbers for everyone in the household, an estimated annual or monthly GROSS income amount the household has received in the past 12 months or the past 30 days, and be prepared to provide/upload a copy of your current nonpayment of rent notice from your landlord.

-- Washington County Households must be under 80% Area Median Income to be eligible for emergency rent assistance, please click HERE to see the current income guidelines.
+- Washington County Households must be under 50% Area Median Income to be eligible for emergency rent assistance.
+Please click HERE to see the current income guidelines

 Please see our Emergency Rent Frequently Asked Questions HERE.

-If you are homeless, or are at imminent risk of becoming homeless, call our Community Connect line at 503-640-3263.
+If you are homeless or are at imminent risk of becoming homeless, call Community Connect at 503-640-3263.
 You will speak to a staff member who will screen your situation.
-If you are eligible, we will schedule an "assessment appointment" for you to meet with a Community Resource Advocate.
+If you are eligible, we will schedule an assessment appointment to meet with a Community Resource Advocate.
 This person will assess your situation and help determine if services in Washington County are available to help you.